Friends (2001 film)

-Friends is a 2001 Indian Tamil-language buddy drama film, directed by Siddique and produced by Appachan.
+Friends is a 2001 Indian Tamil-language romantic buddy drama film, directed by Siddique and produced by Appachan.
 It is a Tamil remake of Siddique's 1999 Malayalam film of the same name.
 The film stars Vijay, Suriya and Ramesh Khanna as friends, while Devayani, Vijayalakshmi, Abhinayashree, Sriman, Vadivelu, Charle, and Radha Ravi play supporting roles.
 The music was composed by Ilaiyaraaja, while Anandakuttan handled cinematography.

-Friends released on 14 January 2001.
-It received positive reviews and became a commercial success.
-This film also marked the second collaboration of leading actors Vijay and Suriya after Nerrukku Ner (1997) and was one of the most memorable performances in their careers.
+Friends was released on 14 January 2001 has received positive reviews.
+The film was running 175 days and became a commercial success.
+The film marked the second collaboration of leading actors Vijay and Suriya after Nerrukku Ner (1997) and was one of the most memorable performances in their careers.

 Plot

 Aravindan, Chandru, and Krishnamoorthy have been inseparable friends since childhood, valuing friendship above all else.
-Chandru, an orphan who lives with Aravindan’s family, rejects the affection of Aravindan’s sister Amutha to preserve their bond.
+Chandru, an orphan who lives with Aravindan's family, rejects the affection of Aravindan's sister Amutha to preserve their bond.

-While working as painters in Chennai under contractor Nesamani, Aravindan falls for Padmini, who initially sees him only as a friend.
-Padmini’s cousin Abhirami, jealous and infatuated with Aravindan, tricks him with fake love letters written in Padmini’s name.
+While working as painters in Chennai under Krishnamoorthy's uncle, contractor Nesamani, Aravindan falls for Padmini, who initially sees him only as a friend.
+Padmini's cousin Abhirami, jealous and infatuated with Aravindan, tricks him with fake love letters written in Padmini's name.
 When Padmini gets engaged to another man, Chandru publicly defends Aravindan and humiliates her, causing the engagement to collapse.
 Out of spite, Padmini marries Aravindan, intending to ruin his friendship with Chandru.
-However, during the wedding, the truth about Abhirami’s deceit is revealed, and peace is restored.
+However, during the wedding, the truth about Abhirami's deceit is revealed, and peace is restored.

-Aravindan’s cousin Gautham, who desires Amutha, plots to drive the friends apart.
+Aravindan's cousin Gautham, who desires Amutha, plots to drive the friends apart.
 He causes several accidents to frame Padmini, culminating in a sabotaged bullock cart race.
-When Aravindan races in Chandru’s place and survives, tensions peak.
-Padmini demands Aravindan end his friendship with Chandru, prompting him to confess a long-held secret: as a child, he accidentally killed Chandru’s mute younger brother.
+When Aravindan races in Chandru's place and survives, tensions peak.
+Padmini demands Aravindan end his friendship with Chandru, prompting him to confess a long-held secret: as a child, he accidentally killed Chandru's mute younger brother.
 Gautham exposes this to Chandru, leading to a bitter fallout.
+After Gautham's crimes are discovered, Aravindan tries to reconcile with Chandru but falls off a cliff and is presumed dead.

-After Gautham’s crimes are discovered, Aravindan tries to reconcile with Chandru but falls off a cliff and is presumed dead.
-Five years later, Chandru, now an army major, learns Aravindan is alive but in a vegetative state.
-Returning home, he finds Aravindan’s son named after him.
-When Gautham attacks the family again, Chandru’s cries revive Aravindan, who defeats Gautham.
-The story ends with the friends and their families reunited.
+Five years later, Chandru, now an Indian army major, learns that Aravindan is alive but in a vegetative state.
+Returning home, he finds Aravindan's son named after him.
+When Gautham attacks the family again, Chandru's cries revive Aravindan, who defeats Gautham.
+The film ends with the friends and their families reunited.